bermejoblasco/pruebas/labs-pr/Drive-user-engagement-across-all-your-devices-with-Microsoft-Graph/Includes/1-Microsoft Graph/GettingStartedWithQuickStart.md

 > Change **ENTERYOURCLIENTID** for your Applicatoion Id and **ENTERYOURREDIRECTURI** for de Redreict uri we save before

-For run the app you be this set  up:
+To run the application you must have the following configuration:

 1. Install [Visual Studio Community 2017](https://www.visualstudio.com/vs/) or [Visual Studio Enterprise 2017](https://www.visualstudio.com/vs/).
 2. Verify Windows 10 [development mode](https://docs.microsoft.com/windows/uwp/get-started/enable-your-device-for-development#accessing-settings-for-developers) is enabled.